Toward single particle reconstruction without particle picking: Breaking the detection limit: Autocorrelation analysis for cryo-EM

 Thus, we proceed as follows: for each position $\mb i$ in the micrograph $\II$, we extract the corresponding patch of size $(2P-1) \times (2P-1)$, expand it in the discretized PSWFs as in~\eqref{eq:itamar}, and collect the $a_{k,q}$ as per~\eqref{eq:frakatwo} to constitute the second-order autocorrelation of the micrograph.

-Crucially, following this formalism, it is now straightforward to account for all in-plane rotations and reflections of the micrograph.
-Indeed, as can be seen from the definition of the (continuous) PSWFs~\eqref{eq:prolatesdef}, the effects of rotations and reflections on expansion coefficients of real images are, respectively, phase modulation and conjugation: this is why this the PSWF basis is called \emph{steerable}~\cite{landa2017steerable,zhao2016fast}.
-By analogy in the discrete case, we have the following approximate expansions for a patch rotated about its center $\mb i$ by an angle $\alpha$:
+Following this formalism, and using the steerability property, it is now straightforward to account for all in-plane rotations and reflections of the micrograph.
+We have the following approximate expansions for a patch rotated about its center $\mb i$ by an angle $\alpha$:

 and the reflection followed by a rotation by angle $\alpha$:

 Averaging over all rotations of the patch $\II(\mb i + \Delta\mb i)$ and its reflection we get

 where in the last equality we used that $a_{0,q}[\mb i]$ is real since both $\II$ and $\psi_{0,q}$ are real valued (more generally, $a_{-k,q}=\overline{a_{k,q}}$).
 Thus, the second-order autocorrelation, though two-dimensional, effectively only provides radial information.